k98kurz/micropycelium/Packager_spec.md

 frame encapsulation and datagrams.
 It includes the following methods:

 - configure: takes a dict of configuration values and configures the interface
+- wake: re-activates/reconfigures any hardware after waking from modem sleep
 - receive: returns a received datagram if there is one or None
 - send: takes a datagram (with data and address) and transmits it
 - broadcast: takes a datagram (without address) and broadcasts it
 - process: processes the queued datagrams to be sent/broadcast and queues datagrams in the inbox; async method that calls callbacks passed to `__init__`
+- validate: validates that the Interface has the necessary callbacks
+- add_hook: takes a name and a callable hook; registers the hook with the name
+- call_hook: takes a name and any args/kwargs, then calls the hook if it exists

 The send and broadcast methods queue the data for asynchronous processing, and the receive method reads from a queue that is populated by an async task.